osheab/osheab/README.md

 - 👋 Hi, I’m @osheab
 - 👀 I’m interested in ...
-DevOps, I am doing a project on it for a Masters conversion computing course.
+Front end Development.
-- 🌱 I’m currently learning ...CI/CD pipelines with GitHub Actions
+- 🌱 I’m currently learning ...React.
 - 💞️ I’m looking to collaborate on ... work that would help in developing my learning and confidence around this.
 - 📫 How to reach me ...